 ● Hirata (2000) (IQCit=225; IQ=190), who called his solution a "fun compilation of worthless applications of physics and mathematics to relationships";

-Even the great child prodigy William Sidis (IQCit=250-300; IQ=195) attempted solution, in a round-about-way, via his 1920 theories on animate matter and entropy.
+Even the great child prodigy William Sidis (IQCit=250-300; IQ=195) attempted a solution, in a round-about-way, via his 1920 theories on animate matter and entropy.

 No formal education geniuses

-Thirdly, as far as self-made no-formal-education geniuses go, the title ranking seems to go to: George Green (IQ=190), who learned via his Nottingham Subscription Library membership; followed closely by Michael Faraday (IQ=175), largely self-taught through reading of books at a bindery he worked at as a child; a third place might go to Srinivasa Ramanujan (IQ=185), who, supposedly, by age 12, had re-discovered the Euler identity by reading Sidney Loney’s trigonometry book (in the strict sense of the matter Ramanujan did seem to have a certain educational contact; contrary to his myth-like Good Will Hunting film description: “he lived in this tiny hut somewhere in India, but he had no formal education.
+Thirdly, as far as self-made, informally educated geniuses go, the title ranking seems to go to: George Green (IQ=190), who learned via his Nottingham Subscription Library membership; he is followed closely by Michael Faraday (IQ=175), largely self-taught through reading of books at a bindery he worked at as a child; third place might go to Srinivasa Ramanujan (IQ=185), who, supposedly, by age 12, had re-discovered the Euler identity by reading Sidney Loney’s trigonometry book (in the strict sense of the matter Ramanujan did seem to have a certain educational contact; contrary to his myth-like Good Will Hunting film description: “he lived in this tiny hut somewhere in India, but he had no formal education.
 He had no access to any scientific work.
 But he came across this old math text.
 And from this simple text, he was able to extrapolate theories that had baffled mathematicians for years.”).

 |A depiction of the burning of the books of the Library of Alexandria by Gustave Dore.|